asiryan/Portable-DoS/README.md

 <p align="center"><img width="20%" src="sources/icon.ico" /></p>

 **Portable DoS** is highly-optimized application written on C# (.NET Core) that uses parallel options to implement DoS and DDoS attacks.
 This is **NOT a hacking tool**, but an application for load testing of sites.
 That is because it is released under the [GNU GPL v3 license](LICENSE).
+**Portable-DoS** uses [HTTP flood](https://en.wikipedia.org/wiki/HTTP_Flood) to attack a server.
+Application sends big number of small HTTP packets, but such that the server responds with a packet that is hundreds of times larger in size.
+Even if the server's channel is ten times wider than the attacker's channel, there is still a great chance to saturate the victim's bandwidth.

 ## Introduction
 ### DoS attack